 Adding Some Subdomain Enumeration

-Now that we have some root domains to work with, I created a subfinder node by clicking on the “Store” tab, searching “subfinder”, and then dragging the subfinder node to the workflow builder.
+Now that we have some root domains to work with, I created a subfinder node by clicking on the “Library” tab, searching “subfinder”, and then dragging the subfinder node to the workflow builder.
 Subfinder is a tool that takes root domains as input, and finds associated subdomains, which is exactly what we will be doing.

 You will note that when you hover your mouse over the subfinder node, you will see a bunch of coloured text pop up.
 These are inputs and outputs.
 The list on the left are all inputs, and the list on the right are outputs.

 Purple items accept string input, blue accept boolean values and orange accept files.

 rootdomains.txt file we created earlier as input to subfinder by simply drawing a line between the output of

 domain-list file input on the subfinder node: